Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 trouble was quite certain to come of it

-Some day - & it was probably the
+some day - & it was probably the

-this clash of ideas 7the clash between
+this clash of ideas & the clash between

 the Prus was probably the